 Rulon Rules to Rest & Recovery

 As triathletes, we know the importance of rest and recovery.
 You have all heard the numerous discussions about sleep and what we are learning about LACK of sleep.
 Heck, I wrote a blog about “Why It is Time to Prioritize Your Sleep, Triathletes.”

 Unfortunately, as triathletes, we tend to be VERY hard on ourselves.
-For example, maybe you feel like a nap, but in your mind you feel LAZY.
-Or you see ALL your friends riding 5 hours, when you are ONLY supposed to be riding 2 hours.
-Unfortunately, the big thing that gets in the way of ourselves is OUR EGO!
+For example, maybe you feel like a nap, but in your mind, you think LAZY.
+Or you see ALL your friends riding 5 hours when you are ONLY supposed to be riding 2 hours.
+Unfortunately, the big thing that gets in our way is OUR EGO!
 (Yes, I said it!)
 As a triathlon coach, I have seen this happen with athletes constantly.
-Not so much for the people that I coach, but the people that I see on social media!
+Not so much for the people I coach, but the people I see on social media!

 Wednesday, Feb.
 1st data:

 Thursday, Feb.
-2nd data:
+2nd Data:

 Friday, Feb.
-3rd data:
+3rd Data:

 Saturday, Feb.
 4th data:

 Now we are talking and seeing better and recovering better.
 Very little strain.
 Why?
 I took ANOTHER day off.
 Why?
 I did NOT want to OVERDO it.
 My body is FINALLY coming back to normal.
 AND I finally went to the doctor.
 Upper Respiratory Infection.
 Shit, no wonder why I couldn’t breathe very well!